priyatamshaw03/Personal-Portfolio/README.md

 # Personal-Portfolio

-This is my Personal Portfolio website that showcases about me, my Skills, Education, Experiences and Projects.
+This is my Personal Portfolio website that showcases about my Skills, Education, Experiences and Projects.